 Lincoln is the latest film from Steven Spielberg, written by Tony Kushner, based on the book (at least in part) Team of Rivals: The Political Genius of Abraham Lincoln by Doris Kearns Goodwin.
-Kushner is a playwright most famous for Angels in America, and worked with Spielberg in 2005 when he wrote the script for Munich.
-This collaboration is important, as Lincoln feels more like a filmed play, than it does a Spielberg movie, and thanks to cinematographer, Janusz Kaminski, it is a beautifully filmed play.
-Lincoln is more concerned how a president pushes a piece of legislation through congress than it is with anything else.
-There are a few closed-door moments between Lincoln (Daniel Day-Lewis) and his wife Mary Todd (Sally Field) and others with his eldest son Robert, (Joseph Gordon-Levitt) that hint at the struggles they faced personally, but these are not the moments that are most important to the story.
-Lincoln the President is what is central here, not Lincoln the husband and father.
+Kushner is a playwright most famous for Angels in America and worked with Spielberg in 2005 when he wrote the script for Munich.
+This collaboration is important, as Lincoln feels more like a filmed play than it does a Spielberg movie, and thanks to cinematographer Janusz Kaminski, it is a beautifully filmed play.
+Lincoln is more concerned with how a president pushes a piece of legislation through congress than it is with anything else.
+There are a few closed-door moments between Lincoln (Daniel Day-Lewis) and his wife, Mary Todd (Sally Field), and others with his eldest son Robert (Joseph Gordon-Levitt), that hint at the struggles they faced personally, but these are not the moments that are most important to the story.
+Lincoln, the president, is what is central here, not Lincoln, the husband and father.
 Most of the drama happens when Lincoln isn’t even on camera as it happens on the floor of the House of Representatives, which makes this kinda like historical C-SPAN.
 Good thing that it’s Spielberg doing historical C-SPAN, because it could have been torture to sit through 150 minutes of watching men in rooms talk on and on about amendments and the law.

 It is hard to watch a movie and not read into it what you want.
-In my review of Life of Pi, I referred to the work as a Rorschach test, you find what you want in it.
-America has just undergone a long an exhausting Presidential Election, and here we have two films about the thing we claim we hate the most, politics.
+In my review of Life of Pi, I referred to the work as a Rorschach test; you find what you want in it.
+America has just undergone a long and exhausting presidential election, and here we have two films about the thing we claim we hate the most, politics.
 Yet, both speak volumes about where we are at today, and one of them isn’t even American.
-Lincoln shows us the inner workings of American politics, what it actually takes to get something through congress.
-It takes more than just a good idea that is just, it takes a lot of greased palms.
+Lincoln shows us the inner workings of American politics, what it actually takes to get something through Congress.
+It takes more than just a good idea that is just.
+It takes a lot of greased palms.
 Lincoln had to do it, and so has every other president before and since.
-Affair gives us insight into the world of Danish Monarchy, which also had a court to report to.
-The Court is stuck in the Dark Ages and opposes anything that extends a hand to the less fortunate, or more accurately, those who they feel God has turned His back on.
-A member of the very conservative Court, Ove Høegh-Guldberg (David Dencik) says that he refuses to use state money to build orphanages.
+Affair gives us insight into the world of the Danish Monarchy, which also had a court to report to.
+The court is stuck in the Dark Ages and opposes anything that extends a hand to the less fortunate, or more accurately, those who they feel God has turned His back on.
+A member of the very conservative court, Ove Høegh-Guldberg (David Dencik), says that he refuses to use state money to build orphanages.
 He doesn’t want to reward women of lewd behavior a place to ditch their kids.
-How is it possible that two hundred year later, people are still using this rational to outlaw abortions?
+How is it possible that 200 years later, people are still using this rationale to outlaw abortions?
 Maybe we haven’t come as far as we would like to think we have.
 Struensee confronts Ove with another telling piece of dialog, “Who is crazier?
 The King, or someone who believes the Earth was created in six days?”